What is No-Claim Bonus (NCB) in Health Insurance?

 Explaining No-Claim Bonus (NCB) in Your Health Insurance Policy

 Your health is your most valued asset.
-Health Insurance plans can secure the health and financial future of yourself and your family.
+Health Insurance plans can secure the health and financial future of you and your family.
 Having a medical policy has many benefits, such as coverage against medical expenses, a cashless treatment facility, wellness rewards, annual health check-ups, e-medical opinions, and many more.
-Besides the usual benefits from the health insurance plan, there are other benefits that come to you when you have a health insurance policy that is continuously in force without a break.
+Besides the usual benefits from the health insurance plan, other benefits come to you when you have a health insurance policy that is continuously in force without a break.
 One such continuity benefit is a No-Claim Bonus (NCB) or Cumulative Bonus (CB).

 What is No Claim Bonus in Health Insurance?

-No-Claim Bonus or Cumulative Bonus is an increase or addition in the Sum Insured granted by the insurer without any associated increase in Premium.
+No-Claim Bonus or Cumulative Bonus is an increase or addition in the sum insured granted by the insurer without any associated increase in premium.
 In simple terms, it is a reward to the policyholders for not making any claims during the policy year.

 No Claim Bonus Calculator